The Protecting Innocent Families Act is supported by:

 Enhanced Accountability through Data Collection

-The bill requires comprehensive data collection on child abuse investigations involving doctors contracted by DCFS.
-This provision strengthens oversight, ensuring more accurate and informed decision-making in abuse cases.
-It also helps to identify and address systemic issues, such as racial disproportionality, that often impact child welfare outcomes.
+This bill mandates the collection of comprehensive data on child abuse investigations involving doctors contracted by DCFS.
+By strengthening oversight, it helps identify and address systemic issues, such as racial disproportionality, ensuring a more fair and equitable child welfare system for all families.

-This bill does not affect medical providers responsible for diagnosing, treating, or caring for individuals, nor does it interfere with the obligations of mandated reporters.
+This bill does not affect medical providers responsible for diagnosing or treating individuals, nor does it interfere with the obligations of mandated reporters.
 Additionally, it preserves current investigative procedures and does not impede contracted medical professionals from fulfilling their contractual duties.

 SOURCES